Infinitely many Lagrangian fillings: Corollaries and Applications

-Let $\La(n,m)$ be given with $(n,m)\in\SH$ different from $(4,4)$ and $(4,5)$.
+Let $\La(n,m)$ be given with $(n,m)\in\SH$ different from $(4,4),(4,5),(5,5)$.
 The construction in the proof of Proposition \ref{prop:cobordism} yields a decomposable Lagrangian cobordism from $\La(3,6)$ to $\La(n,m)$.
-This decomposable cobordism yields an injective map \cite[Theorem 1.6]{PanCatalan_AugmentationMap} between the augmentation varieties of $\La(3,6)$ and $\La(n,m)$.
+This exact Lagrangian cobordism yields an injective map between the equivalence classes of objects of the associated $\Aug_+$ categories, i.e. distinct augmentations up to isomorphism (including DGA homotopy) for $\La(3,6)$ yield, upon composing with the DGA map induced by this Lagrangian cobordism, distinct augmentations for $\La(n,m)$.
+Injectivity in the case of knots is proven in \cite[Theorem 1.5]{PanCatalan_AugmentationMap}, the case of links is analogous and it is detailed in \cite{CLLMPT}; see also Remark \ref{rmk:injective} below.
 Since there are infinitely many Lagrangian fillings for $\La(3,6)$ distinguished by their sheaves, the correspondence between augmentations and sheaves \cite[Theorem 1.3]{NRSSZ} implies that these Lagrangian fillings are distinguished by their augmentations on their Chekanov-Eliashberg algebra \cite{Chekanov02}.
-Thus, the infinitely many Lagrangian fillings of $\La(3,6)$ concatenated with the Lagrangian cobordism in Proposition \ref{prop:cobordism} induce different augmentations for $\La(n,m)$.
+Thus, the infinitely many Lagrangian fillings of $\La(3,6)$ concatenated with the Lagrangian cobordism in Proposition \ref{prop:cobordism} induce non-isomorphic augmentations for $\La(n,m)$.
 In consequence, the infinitely many Lagrangian fillings of $\La(3,6)$ yield infinitely many Lagrangian fillings of $\La(n,m)$.
-For the remaining case of $(n,m)=(4,5)$ we apply Proposition \ref{prop:cobordism} to obtain a cobordism from $\La(4,4)$ to $\La(4,5)$ and proceed identically. $\Box$
+For the remaining case of $(n,m)=(4,5),(5,5)$ we apply Proposition \ref{prop:cobordism} to obtain a cobordism from $\La(4,4)$ to $\La(4,5)$ or $\La(5,5)$ and proceed identically. $\Box$

+\begin{remark} Let $\La_-,\La_+$ be two Legendrian links such that there exists a decomposable exact Lagrangian cobordism from $\La_-$ to $\La_+$.
+In these hypotheses, the argument for Corollary \ref{cor:infinitefillings} above uses the following fact: if $\La_-$ is a Legendrian link that admits infinitely many Lagrangian fillings which are distinguished by augmentations (resp.~by sheaves)\footnote{E.g. they induce different sheaves in the analogous category $\mathcal{C}_1(\La_-)$, in the notation of \cite{NRSSZ}.} -- e.g. they yield different objects in the $\Aug_+$ category -- then $\La_+$ is a Legendrian link that also admits infinitely many Lagrangian fillings which are distinguished by augmentations (resp.~by sheaves).

+As mentioned, in the case of augmentations and both $\La_-,\La_+$ knots, this fact is known to hold for an arbitrary exact Lagrangian cobordism, not necessarily decomposable, by \cite[Theorem 1.5]{PanCatalan_AugmentationMap}.
+Nevertheless, a much simpler argument exists if one assumes that the exact Lagrangian cobordism is decomposable, as it is in our case.
+Then \cite[Proposition 7.5]{CasalsNg} shows that this fact is true, now also including the general case where both $\La_-,\La_+$ are allowed to be links, which suffices for our purposes. $\Box$ \end{remark}